leegee/test-react-openlayers-ufo/README.md

 Please fix anything you can or suggest a better way of doing things.

+## Limitations

+* Much of the Norge UFO data is yet to be processed.
+Any advice on reading the schema much appreciated.
+* The map's minimum zoom level is set to avoid over-taxing the server and the client: hopefully will find time to produce density maps for such zoom levels.

 ## User Journey

 Sightings are clustered when zoomed out: